-- 1. The following persons are eligible for admission to: the BBM programme: - a. applicants who possess a Bachelor of Science degree in one of the fields of science listed in Appendix D1, or - b. applicants who possess a Bachelor of Science degree from a Dutch HBO study programme or equivalent in one of the fields of science listed in Appendix D1.
+- 1. The following persons are eligible for admission to: - the BBM or MSB programme: - a) applicants who possess a Bachelor of Science degree in one of the fields of science listed in Appendix E1 (BBM) or E3 (MSB), or - b) applicants who possess a Bachelor of Science degree from a Dutch HBO study programme or equivalent in one of the fields of science listed in Appendix ED1 (BBM) or E3 (MSB), .

-the MSB programme:
+the MIE programme:

-- applicants who possess a Bachelor of Science degree in one of the fields of science listed in Appendix D2, or - d. applicants who possess a Bachelor of Science degree from a Dutch HBO study programme or equivalent in one of the fields of science listed in Appendix D2. - 2.
-In addition to the requirements listed in Article 2.2.1, the following applies: the BBM programme: - a. at least 15 EC in mathematics at bachelor's level.
+- c) applicants who possess a Bachelor of Science degree in one of the fields of science listed in Appendix E2, or - applicants who successfully completed a tailor-made pre-master programme, after applying with a Bachelor of Science degree in another discipline, or at another level comparable to Dutch HBO with a clear and distinct interest in engineering as evidenced by their personal motivation. - 2.
+In addition to the requirements listed in Article 2.2.1, the following applies: - e) at least 15 EC in mathematics at bachelor's level.
 The Board of Admission may grant exemption from the 15 EC requirement if sufficient knowledge in mathematics can be proven otherwise and will get expert advice before taking a decision.